The sky parts and pours sunlight over the mountain range beside the coast of Lake Van, as seen from the island of Akhtamar.

 Standing on what should be the altar of Arakelots Monastery's main church, the large void in its back wall gives way to a view of the ruins of Saint Thaddeus Church, and the vast landscape Armenians had called home since the time of Menua - the king of Urartu in 800 BC - whose cuneiform inscriptions were found in the vicinity.

-The innately carved double doors of Arakelots Church that date back to 1134 are considered a masterpiece and one the finest pieces of medieval Armenian art.
-The Mush Homiliarium, handwritten in 1200, is the largest known surviving Armenian illuminated manuscript - weighing over 60 pounds with over 600 pages.
-In order to save the manuscript during the genocide, the book was divided in half and carried from the monastery to safety by two Armenian women refugees.
+The innately carved double doors of Arakelots Church date back to 1134 and are considered one of the greatest masterpieces of Medieval Armenian art.
+The Mush Homiliarium, handwritten in 1200, is the largest surviving Armenian illuminated manuscript known - weighing over 60 pounds, with over 600 pages.
+In order to save the manuscript during the genocide, the book was divided in half and carried from the monastery to safety by two Armenian women fleeing their homelands.
 They are now both housed in Yerevan; at the History Museum of Armenia and Matenadaran - the Mesrop Mashtots Institute of Ancient Manuscripts.

-Armenians are known to still make the pilgrimage to the ruins of Arakelots, over a steep mile that climbs from a village at from base of the mountain, on their hands and knees.
+Armenians are still known to make the pilgrimage to the ruins of Arakelots over a steep mile that climbs from a village at the base of the mountain, on their hands and knees.

 The Cathedral of the Holy Cross, built in 921 AD, on the small island of Akhtamar.
 This cathedral served as a palatine church for the kings of Vaspurakan, and later, the seat of the Catholicosate of Vaspurakan.